richorama/ODIN/readme.md

 // create a store to hold records in memory (this could be Windows Azure, Redis or files) IOdin odinStore = new OdinMemoryStore();

-// create a tracing middleware to write all data access to trace for debugging IOdin tracer = new OdinTracer(odinStore);
+// create a middleware to write all data access to trace for debugging IOdin tracer = new OdinTracer(odinStore);

 // create a strongly typed api to access the store